PritRaj1/Genetic-vs-Tempering-Optimisation-Comparison/README.md

-# 4M17-Coursework-2
+# Continuous Genetic Algorithm and Parallel Tempering for Optimisation of Keane’s Bump Function
-Investigating the performance of Simulated Annealing vs Genetic Algorithms on Keane’s Bump Function (KBF).
+Investigating the performance of Parallel Tempering (PT) vs Continuous Genetic Algorithms (CGA) on Keane’s Bump Function (KBF).